 Short term shortages, for example, during bad weather or an influenza outbreak.
 Very acute shortages, for example, security issues which prevent donors coming forward to donate blood, industrial action, and adverse weather.

 Prolonged shortages which could result from several circumstances, for example the introduction of further measures to reduce the risk of disease transmission by transfusion or changes in processing.
-The COVID-19 pandemic in 2020 has also prompted concerns around red cell shortages that may be prolonged.
+The COVID-19 pandemic in 2020 also prompted concerns around red cell shortages.